-The Building/Fire Official provides inspection services in order to protect the health, safety, and property of the residents and businesses by enforcing the provisions of the Virginia Uniform Statewide Building Code in an efficient manner.
+The Building/Fire Official provides inspection services to protect the health, safety, and property of the residents and businesses by enforcing the provisions of the Virginia Uniform Statewide Building Code efficiently.

 The first step in ANY development or construction project is to fill out and submit an application for permit(s).
 The application contains the necessary information to process a permit request.
 Submitted along with the project documentation (plans, drawings, etc.), the application will be reviewed to determine if the proposed construction meets the applicable standards and requirements.